WEEE-Open/caco-mela/README.md

 2. Environment variables
 3. A `.env` file, see `.env.example`

 If a variable is set multiple times, the one higher in this list will take precedence.

 All UPPER_CASE names in `caco_mela.py --help` correspond to an environment variable with the same name.
+If a variable takes a list, the values are space separated when using command line arguments and comma separated when using environment variables.

 ## Run